ezrashim/bullhorn-novo-template/README.md

 ## Using Novo Components <a id="use-novo"></a>

 * navigate to `src > app > app.component.html`.
-* copy and paste novo-elements snippets from [novo-elements](http://bullhorn.github.io/novo-elements/#/button).
+* copy and paste novo-element snippets from [novo-elements](http://bullhorn.github.io/novo-elements/#/button).
 * add any additional styling on `src > app > app.component.scss`.

 ## Further help <a id="help"></a>